bkaplan-github/parameterized-content-block/README.md

     SET @Text_Size = "16"
     /* PARAMETERS END */ ]%%

 The "title" value will allow overriding the default content block title that appears at the top.
 The "description" value will override the content block description that appears when the mouse hovers over the title or icon.
-The "show_locked" value, if true, will display locked parameters in the interface (but they won't be editable).
+The "hide_locked" value, if true, will hide locked parameters in the interface.

 ## Advanced Input Options
 Advanced options for inputs like rollover descriptions and different input types are achieved by adding data within comments after the AMPscript "SET" statements.
 For example: